 7 Days of Island Life – Gran Canaria

 To begin with, safe to say my vacation almost never happened due to work, but I am glad I went anyway!
-I have not been on a proper summer vacation last year and thought I should make it a priority.
+I have not been on proper summer vacation last year and thought I should make it a priority.
 The seven days spent on the island have been truly a magical experience.

-As the trip was kind of last minute, my boyfriend and I went with a travel company called TUI.
-After searching the internet for hours on different websites we stumbled upon an offer for an all-inclusive hotel in the beautiful island of Gran Canaria.
+As the trip was kind of last-minute, my boyfriend and I went with a travel company called TUI.
+After searching the internet for hours on different websites we stumbled upon an offer for an all-inclusive hotel on the beautiful island of Gran Canaria.
 We usually go by the photos and ratings by hotel guests so this made it easy for us to narrow down our choices.
 We chose a wonderful hotel called- Suneo Club Waikiki part of the group Servatur Hotel Management.
 More on the hotel review on my next post, as one blog post, won’t be enough to share every detail.

 The travel company booked a charter flight so it was convenient for us to take 20 kgs of luggage per person in addition to hand luggage.
 The flights were from Katowice airport as charter flights do not usually operate from Krakow Balice airport.
 The flight was scheduled to take off about 2 pm and we would arrive at the island at 6 pm local time.
 Gran Canaria follows a +1 GMT time.
 As it would be hard to share every single detail of our time here, I would just give a break up of what we were up to each day.

 Upon arrival at the airport, we met with the travel resident who directed us towards the bus that dropped off travellers to the respective hotels.
-When we reached our hotel where we able to check in immediately and could start using the hotel’s services!
+When we reached our hotel where we able to check-in immediately and could start using the hotel’s services!
 The best feeling in the world after a long day of travel.
-Post check-in, we left our luggage in our rooms headed straight to the hotel restaurant where we were welcomed with the traditional Paella followed by other local delicacies.
+Post-check-in, we left our luggage in our rooms headed straight to the hotel restaurant where we were welcomed with the traditional Paella followed by other local delicacies.
 Post dinner we had a few drinks at the hotel bar and had an early night.

 Holidays are usually about rest and relaxation and that is exactly how we spent day two.
 We started early and headed straight to the hotel gym to do a quick short workout before breakfast.
 This was followed by an amazing buffet breakfast and a dip in the pool.
-As the hotel is family oriented there were many activities in and around the pool area for everyone- young and old.
+As the hotel is family-oriented there were many activities in and around the pool area for everyone- young and old.
 We took part in the aqua aerobics class which was quite intensive and closed with some swimming across the pool.
 Post this the animators set up huge inflatable water slides for the kids in the middle of the pool.
 Around 4 pm my boyfriend and I headed out for a walk to see the local shops etc and found our way to the beach.
-It was not that difficult as it was 10 minutes walk to the beach and a further 5 minutes walk along the shores to the infamous Dunes of Maspalomas – a must see if you are on the island.
+It was not that difficult as it was 10 minutes walk to the beach and a further 5 minutes walk along the shores to the infamous Dunes of Maspalomas – a must-see if you are on the island.
 The sand dunes are one of the wonders of the island and are located close to tourist hotspot Playa del Ingles.

 For this day my boyfriend had surprised me with a cruise on a Catamaran.
 A bus picked us up right in front of our hotel post breakfast and then we travelled down to the beautiful port town of Puerto de Mogan.
 This place is so beautiful with Bougainvilleas of every colour adorning the houses.
 We made a mental note to come back to this place so we could spend more time here.